Dr Julia Sallabank

 - Jeff Izzard, Language attitudes and identity in the Tibetan Dharamsala diaspora

-- Khadija Chennoufi-Gilkes, Insiders and Insider-Outsiders: A discourse-network study of the Algerian Kabyle-Amazigh cultural movement via social media
+- Khadija Chennoufi-Gilkes, Insiders and Insider-Outsiders: A comparative discourse-network study of the Algerian and Moroccan Amazigh cultural movements via social media

 - Sarah Croome, Dressed to Kill?
 The Impact of Superficial Revitalization Measures on Language Vitality.

 My main research interests are language revitalisation, language policy and planning, mainly from a sociolinguistic perspective.
 I am particularly interested in 'intellectualisation' of the field of language revitalisation, which is under-theorised.